NormandaleWells/CSn/Guiding-principles.md

 is that every language's standard library already contains the data structures and algorithms studied in that course.
 I've chosen here to ignore that fact.
-The idea here is that the purpose of the course is to show the student how these algorithms work, and the best way to do that is to provide an implementation she can study and modify.
+The purpose of the course is to show the student how these algorithms work, and the best way to do that is to provide an implementation she can study and modify.